RafaelArutjunjan/InformationGeometry.jl/docs/src/index.md

 # InformationGeometry

-This is the documentation of [**InformationGeometry.jl**](https://github.com/RafaelArutjunjan/InformationGeometry.jl), a Julia package for differential-geometric analyses of statistical problems.
+This is the documentation of [**InformationGeometry.jl**](https://github.com/RafaelArutjunjan/InformationGeometry.jl), a Julia package for differential-geometric analyses of parameter inference problems.

 | **Build Status** |
 |:----------------:|